OrchardCMS/OrchardCore/src/docs/topics/docker/README.md

 docker run -p 80:80 oc
 ```

+Using these commands should get you a fully functional docker container running on port 80 so that you can access it with your browser by simply going to http://localhost.
+Though we assume that this will only allow you to use SQLite.
+For avoiding needing to install anything directly on your Docker host computer you will need to use `docker-compose`.

 ## Docker compose

 Docker Compose will allow you to deploy everything by doing simply `docker-compose up` command in the root folder of Orchard Core source code.
 Of course it requires that you have a docker-compose.yml file standing in that folder first.
+In the example shown below, we will create services for each of the database providers Orchard Core "supports officially".

 docker-compose.yml file example :